U.S. Route 127: Southern terminus

 US 127 originally terminated at Toledo when it was commissioned in 1926.
 At that time, the southern portion ran from Somerset to Toledo along the route of present-day U.S. Route 223.
 In 1930 the southern terminus moved to Cincinnati, and in 1958 it was extended to its present southern terminus at Chattanooga.

 Northern terminus

 The northern terminus of US 127 was in or near Lansing, Michigan, from its inception in 1926 to 2002.
 In 2002, the terminus was moved to an intersection with I-75 south of Grayling in Crawford County, Michigan, replacing all of US 27 north of Lansing.

+Yard sale

+The 127 Corridor Sale, established in 1987, is named for U.S. Route 127.